-- Cooling off in hot weather.
-Rolling up sleeves allows air to directly flow over more of your skin.
+- Cooling off in hot weather – rolling up sleeves allows air to flow over more of your skin directly.

-While some may argue that there is one particular right way to roll up your shirt sleeves, I suggest there are several methods and depending on the situation you find yourself in – one of them will be better than the rest.
+While some may argue that there is one particular right way to roll up your shirt sleeves, I suggest several methods, and depending on the situation you find yourself in – one of them will be better than the rest.